-What it’s like on canal holidays in France
+What it’s like on boating vacations in France

 Locks, locks and more locks!

 Our route over the course of the week included 30 plus locks including 14 on one day alone.
-I’ll be writing more about locks because they’re part of the fun and deserve their own post!
+I’ll be writing more about locks because they’re part of the fun on boating vacations in France and deserve their own post!

 At first, I was a little nervous because they seemed intimidating but there’s nothing to be nervous about.
 None of us had any lock experience before so it was quite an experience maneuvering through the first couple of times although we got the hang of it pretty quickly.
 In theory, it’s one thing to know what you’re supposed to do (go in straight, efficiently attach lines, hold the boat steady, etc.) and another thing entirely to put it into practice.